zowe/docs-site/docs/user-guide/install-zos.md

 5. Security requirements for the cross memory server

     The Zowe cross memory server performs a sequence of SAF checks to protect its services from unauthorized callers.
 This is done by using the FACILITY class and an entry for `ZWES.IS`.
 Valid callers must have `READ` access to the `ZWES.IS` class.
-For the examples below, it is assumed you will be running the ZOWESVR STC under the IZUSVR user.
+The following examples assume that you will be running the ZOWESVR STC under the IZUSVR user.

     - If you use RACF, issue the following commands:

         - To see the current class settings, issue:
         ```
         SETROPTS LIST